Cvmcosta/ltijs/docs/README.md

 ## Tutorial

-You can find a quick tutorial on how to set ltijs up and use it to send grades to a platform [here](https://medium.com/@cvmcosta2/creating-a-lti-provider-with-ltijs-8b569d94825c).
+You can find a quick tutorial on how to set ltijs up and use it to send grades to a Moodle platform [here](https://medium.com/@cvmcosta2/creating-a-lti-provider-with-ltijs-8b569d94825c).

 ## Usage

 ### Example of provider usage

-> Update and install this package first
+> Install LTIJS

 ```shell
 $ npm install ltijs